For many of us, our dogs are our best friends in life, but we don’t always know how and what we should feed them.

-However, fats aren’t just used for energy and are also crucial for development and the maintenance of your dog’s cells, muscles, and tissues.
+However, fats aren’t just used for energy and are also crucial for the development and maintenance of your dog’s cells, muscles, and tissues.

-The best type of fat for dogs is animal or fish fat.
-This is a dog’s natural source of fat for which their digestive system is designed to digest.
+The best type of dietary fat for dogs is animal or fish fat.
+Animal fat is a dog’s natural source of fat for which their digestive system is designed to digest.

 You can use this analysis to see the nutritional breakdown of the dog food in question.
 The nutritional values that must be displayed on dog food include the following.

 - Protein (Min) %